What is Super Occupancy Housing (SOH)?

 - Contact your roommates to see what they will be bringing and what you can share.
 Take this opportunity to learn about their lifestyles, likes and schedules.

-- We arrange furniture in SOHs to optimize space but it can be re-arranged to make your space as comfortable and user-friendly as possible.
-Once on campus, you can contact your building staff for additional options.
+- We arrange furniture in SOHs to optimize space but it can be rearranged to make your space as comfortable and user-friendly as possible.

 - Please keep an open mind and have fun.
 Living in a group environment gives you the opportunity to learn about other people interactively and face-to-face, it’s the best part of university living and learning.